Murder of Naomi Smith: Appeal

-Release and Recall
+Release and recall

 Hopkins was released from prison in December 2023.
 Twenty three days after his release, Hopkins was recalled back to prison after breaking one of the strict conditions put in place over his release.

 Media coverage

-At the time of the murder and the subsequent trial the case was widely reported in the UK national media, including in newspapers, television and radio.
+At the time of the murder and the subsequent trial the case was widely reported in the UK national media, including in newspapers, on television and on radio.

 In 1998, forensic psychologist Paul Britton wrote about his experiences during the case in his book, The Jigsaw Man.
-The book has a whole chapter to the case as well as other high-profile cases.
+The book has a whole chapter on the case as well as other high-profile cases.
 The case was also featured in a five-part series called Detective Stories hosted by John Stalker in the same year.

-In 2001, the case was featured in a five-week run of documentary films produced by the BBC called, Catching the Killers.
+In 2001, the case was featured in a five-week run of documentary films produced by the BBC called Catching the Killers.
 The series was originally broadcast on BBC2.
-Solicitor, criminal Barrister and author, James Morton wrote a companion book of the same title to accompany the series.
+Solicitor, criminal barrister and author James Morton wrote a companion book of the same title to accompany the series.

-In 2004, ITV Central television commissioned four, half-hour documentary films covering significant cases in the Midlands region.
-The series was titled, To Catch A Killer and was originally broadcast in August 2004.
+In 2004, ITV Central television commissioned four half-hour documentary films covering significant cases in the Midlands region, including Naomi's murder.
+The series was titled To Catch A Killer and was originally broadcast in August of the same year.

-In 2010 the case was the subject of an episode dramatising true crimes in a series called Cold Blood.
+In 2010 the case was the subject of an episode of a series dramatising real crimes called Cold Blood.
 The episode itself was called Close to Home and was originally broadcast in Canada.
 The series has since been rebranded for the European audience and has been shown on documentary channels including Discovery Channel and Investigation Discovery.
-The series, renamed TrueCSI was shown on Channel 5 in the UK in September 2012 and features interviews with Smith's father Brian Smith and Tony Bayliss who led the investigation and forensic psychologist Paul Britton.
+The series, renamed TrueCSI, was shown on Channel 5 in the UK in September 2012 and featured interviews with Smith's father Brian Smith, retired Detective Superintendent Tony Bayliss who led the investigation and forensic psychologist Paul Britton.

 In 2019, the Crime+Investigation Channel commissioned a second series of its production called Murdertown, which involved the close up investigation of a murder's impact on local communities.
 One of those ten episodes investigated the murder of Naomi Smith in Nuneaton.